Dr Carole Torsney

 Publications

-Jarjour AJ, Velichkova AN, Boyd A, Lord KM, Torsney C, Henderson DJ, ffrench-Constant C. The formation of paranodal spirals at the ends of CNS myelin sheaths requires the planar polarity protein Vangl2.
+Jarjour AA, Velichkova AN, Boyd A, Lord KM, Torsney C, Henderson DJ, Ffrench-Constant C. The formation of paranodal spirals at the ends of CNS myelin sheaths requires the planar polarity protein Vangl2.
 Glia.
-2020.
-In press.
+2020

 Torsney C. Inflammatory pain neural plasticity.
 Current Opinion in Physiology.
 2019 11(51-57)